OudDriver/GeminiBot/README.md

 * **Multi-modality:**  Give it audio, video, YouTube links, or just talk to it!
 Gemini can process it all (check out the supported file formats [here](https://ai.google.dev/gemini-api/docs/prompting_with_media?lang=python#supported_file_formats)).
 * **YouTube Magic:** Want Gemini to analyze a YouTube video?
 No problem! ~~I use some big brain tricks with `pytubefix` and `ffmpeg` to make things work.
 Turns out, I can't use `pytube` because that failed miserably.~~ Turns out, I love Google as they did it for me (with less latency too).
 * **Tool Integrations:** Tired of LLM messing up your math problems or not getting the weather?
 Or perhaps is *too offline*?
 This bot can use the power of Wolfram Alpha, DuckDuckGo, and others for accurate and reliable calculations. ~~It can even give you the steps (If you are lucky and the bot doesn't break down.
-In the event of the bot screwing up WolframAlpha, feel free to submit a bug report, it's not like I'm gonna kill you if you submit useless bug reports.).~~ It's not gonna give you the steps.
+In the event of the bot screwing up WolframAlpha, feel free to submit a bug report, it's not like I'm going to kill you if you submit useless bug reports.).~~ It's not going to give you the steps.
 Turns out, Gemini is really honking lazy.

 ## Getting Started

 1. **Clone the Repo:**  Grab the code and bring it to your machine (make sure you have Python installed).
 2. ~~**FFmpeg is Your Image Friend:** This project needs FFmpeg to handle all the cool media stuff.
-Don't worry, I've got instructions in the [Installing FFmpeg](#installing-ffmpeg) section.~~  It absolutely doesn't need FFmpeg, Google has done the heavy lifting for me.
+Don't worry, I've got instructions in the Installing FFmpeg section.~~  It absolutely doesn't need FFmpeg, Google has done the heavy lifting for me.
 3. **Install Dependencies:**  Run:
    ```bash
    python setup.py